NiklasGollenstede/native-ext/README.md

 ### Installation

-1. **Download**: Unless you know that you need a specific version, get the latest (topmost) version matching your operating system from the [releases page](https://github.com/NiklasGollenstede/native-ext/releases).\
-Alternatively, you can [build NativeExt](#building) yourself.
-2. **Installation**: Just double-click (run/open) the downloaded file.
-It should not require elevated privileges of any kind.
-After a few seconds, you should see a success message.
-3. **Extension registration**: For the browsers to allow the communication between your extensions and NativeExt, the extensions need to be registered.
-If the extension in question provided you with an registration script, run that and you are done.\
-*Otherwise*:
-	(a) Open the installation directory, which is `%APPDATA%\de.niklasg.native_ext` on Windows, `~/.de.niklasg.native_ext` on Linux and `~/Library/Application Support/de.niklasg.native_ext` on macOS.
-	(b) Create a file in the `vendors/` subdir as described in the [registration files](#registration-files) section below.
-	(c) Run the `refresh.bat`/`refresh.sh` file in the installation directory.
+Get the extension for your browser(s):

+ * Chrome: TBA
+ * Firefox: TBA

+Then follow the (short) instructions on the options page to install and connect the application.

 ### Update

-Version compatibility has a hight priority for the NativeExt application; extension updates should only very rarely, if ever, require an update of NativeExt.
-To update, close all running instances of NativeExt (by closing all browsers or disabling all extensions that use it, or simply by killing all it's processes) and do a normal installation.
+The extension is automatically updated by the browser and should take care of everything else.

 ### Uninstallation

-If you want to unregister an extension, delete its registration file from the `/vendors/` directory, then run the refresh script again.

-To completely uninstall NativeExt, run the `uninstall.sh` script in the installation directory (see above).
-On windows, call the installer with `uninstall` as first argument or simply delete the installation directory.
+The extension can be removed like any other extension.
+There is no automated uninstallation for the application yet.
+The application is installed in the home folder, specifically in `%APPDATA%\de.niklasg.native_ext` on Windows, `~/.de.niklasg.native_ext` on Linux and `~/Library/Application Support/de.niklasg.native_ext` on macOS.
+Besides the files in that folder, each configuration in `profiles/` is linked elsewhere so that the browser can find it.
+There is a `unlink` script in every configuration folder.
+To remove NativeExt without traces, call all those `unlink` scripts and delete the installation/configuration folder.

 ## For developers

 This package tries to solve a problem that arises with the deprecation of classical Add-Ons in Firefox.\
-From Firefox version 57 onward (November 2017), Firefox will only support "WebExtensions", which are very similar to the extensions running in Chrome, other Chromium based browsers and even Microsoft Edge.\
+From Firefox version 57 onwards (November 2017), Firefox only supports "WebExtensions", which are very similar to the extensions running in Chrome, other Chromium based browsers and even Microsoft Edge.\
-While Firefox Add-ons could previously dig very deep into the Firefox code, capable of changing nearly every aspect of the browser, and even do binary system calls, this is no longer possible with WebExtensions.
+While Firefox Add-ons could previously dig very deep into the Firefox code, capable of changing nearly every aspect of the browser, and even doing binary system calls, this is no longer possible with WebExtensions.
 They can only access normal web APIs (XHR, IndexedDB, ...) and a set of APIs in the `browser`/`chrome` namespace explicitly  designed for them.
 This means that browser extensions can now only do things that are, at least to a certain extend, intended by the browser vendors.
 Many innovative things that could previously be implemented in Firefox Add-Ons are no longer possible.\
 The only way (partially) around this is to use "Native Messaging": WebExtensions in Chrome and Firefox can send JSON-messages to native applications running on the host system — if the target applications are explicitly designed for it.

 ### The Problem